Where to Find Authentic Taiwanese Breakfast in Vancouver...

 Can I get Taiwanese breakfast delivered in Vancouver?

 Yes, but selection may be limited.
-Some spots, particularly modern chains like Meet Fresh, are available on delivery apps like Uber Eats and DoorDash.
-However, many of the most authentic, traditional shops in Richmond do not offer delivery or are only available through specialized Asian delivery platforms.
+Some Richmond spots are available on delivery apps like Uber Eats, DoorDash and the Asian-focused Fantuan platform.
+However, many of the most authentic, traditional soy-milk shops in Richmond do not offer delivery, or sell out of fresh items by mid-morning, so going in person is best.
 For a wider range of delivered Asian meals, you can explore services like The Storm Cafe for takeout and delivery options across Vancouver.

 How much should I expect to spend per person?